yhpurm/Final-Year-Project-Applied-Diss/README.md

 ## Architecture

 Below is a screenshot from a presentation our team gave to our software development year.
-This is a basic overview of how the technologies mention will connect and interact from back-end to front-end, we are still investigating extra features and technologies that could be used to create these features so this design is subject to change along with the addition of extra features.
+This is a basic overview of how the technologies mentioned will connect and interact from back-end to front-end, we are still investigating extra features and technologies that could be used to create these features so this design is subject to change along with the addition of extra features.
 The full presentation slides are included in this repository.

 ![Design](technologies.png)